26

 Starting sshd: [ OK ]

-Another solution is to disable UsePrivilegeSeparation.
-Edit the sshd configuration file at /etc/ssh/sshd_config and change
+An alternate solution is to disable UsePrivilegeSeparation in the SSHD configuration.
+Edit the file /etc/ssh/sshd_config and change

 UsePrivilegeSeparation yes